 By doing so, upskilling is not only professionally advantageous but also personally beneficial.
 These factors are one of the few important elements of realising an employee’s maximum potential.

-Then, when it comes to growth, professional and personal development should always go hand in hand in order to be a well-molded person and employee that will serve as an invaluable individual at work.
+Then, when it comes to growth, professional and personal development should always go hand in hand in order to be a well-moulded person and employee that will serve as an invaluable individual at work.

 By exploring possibilities and chances and other resources, every employee has no reason to upskill, grow, and improve or develop old and new skills.
 Indeed, the learning curve should remain active in order to be a better version of one’s self.